Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Preliminaries

 \subsection{Topology on the space of strictly polyhedral metrics}

-Let $V$ be a finite set, $g$ be a strictly polyhedral metric on $\partial M$ with $n:=|V|$ faces and $f: V \rightarrow F(g)$ be a bijection.
+Let $V \subset \pt M$ be a finite set, $g$ be a strictly polyhedral metric on $\partial M$ and $f: V \rightarrow F(g)$ be a bijection such that the points from the $j$-th component $S_j$ of $\pt M$ mark faces of this component.
 We say that the pair $(g, f)$ is \emph{a strictly polyhedral metric on $M$ with faces marked by $V$}.
-By $\mathcal P(M, V)$ we denote the space of strictly polyhedral metrics $g$ on $M$ with faces marked by $V$ up to isometry preserving the marking and isotopic to identity.
-We are going to endow $\mathcal P(M, V)$ with a natural topology.
+We denote by $\mathcal P(M, V)$ the space of strictly polyhedral metrics $g$ on $M$ with faces marked by $V$ up to isometry preserving the marking and isotopic to the identity.
 We will frequently abuse the notation and write $g \in \mathcal P(M, V)$ meaning that some $f$ is also chosen and with the class of $g$ it is in $\mathcal P(M, V)$.
+Our current goal is to endow $\mathcal P(M, V)$ with a natural topology.
+We will achieve this by embedding it into a larger space.